The 61st annual Greek Festival is upon us, and it’s one not to miss.

 >> PHOTOS: Tour the Annunciation Greek Orthodox Church

 2. Take it from us: Get your Greek pastries early as many of them are sold out by Saturday night.
 Don’t say we didn’t warn you!

 3. Dance the night away: If you’ve ever attended a Greek wedding or other event, you know that it doesn’t matter whether you’re blood-related or not — by the end of the night, you’re dancing around with the entire room like you’re part of the family.
 Start out by watching the professionals, then join in.

 4. For the 21+ crowd, get to know Greek wine and beer: Sample varieties of wine and beer from various Greek regions.
 A few stateside seasonal craft beers will also be available.

-5. Find treasures: The Grecian Boutique in the Memorial Center is like walking into a bazaar on the streets of Athens: Find anything from specialty fine jewelry, to olive oil soap, to religious artifacts and icons.
+5. Find treasures: The Grecian Boutique in the Memorial Center is like walking into a bazaar on the streets of Athens: Find anything from specialty fine jewelry to the popular coin skirts.

 FOOD, GLORIOUS FOOD

 Members of the Annunciation Greek Orthodox Church have been working hard preparing the food, beginning with the delicious lasagna-like pastitso, moussaka (eggplant casserole), dolmades (stuffed grape leaves), lamb shank dinner, slow-roasted in a flavorful sauce, and delicious gyro pita-wrapped sandwiches.

 Back by popular demand this year are Saganaki, the famous Greek way to prepare fried cheese, and Ouzo Slushies.

 If you prefer meatless dishes, try the vegetarian pastitsio, spinach and cheese pies in phyllo dough, veggie gyros, Greek salads topped with feta cheese and Kalamata olives.